-For the past few years I've earned around $10,000 CAD per year.
-Hardly an admirable income, but even with that paltry sum I can still hop around the globe a few times a year to get into trouble.
+During my first years of travel I earned around $10,000 CAD per year.
+Hardly an admirable income, but even with that paltry sum I could still hop around the globe a few times a year to get into trouble.
 In the end, it all sort of comes down to two things: priorities and privilege.
 So, if you're lucky enough to be able to travel AND you have made the decision to head out into the world a priority, here are a few worthwhile resources to speed you on your merry way.
 They cover many of the nuts and bolts of long-term travel while also touching on the mindset and philosophies behind it.
-In short, they are worthwhile reads for any backpacker.
+In short, they are worthwhile reads for any would-be backpacker.

 Budget Travel Resources